Unveiling the Risks of NFT Promotion Scams: Characterization and Detection of Promoted NFT Projects

-\subsubsection{Removed and suspended accounts:}
+\subsubsection{Removed and Suspended Accounts:}

-More than $18.1$\% (n=$149$) of the promoted NFT collection accounts were removed, whereas $8.9$\% (n=$74$) accounts were suspended by Twitter.
+More than $18.1$\% (n=$149$) of the promoted NFT project accounts were removed, whereas $8.9$\% (n=$74$) accounts were suspended by Twitter.
 The median time of removal and suspension of these accounts was 231 days and 157 days respectively.
-As we will see in the next secton, the majority of these accounts comrpised of NFT scams, and this is a substantial amount of time for malicious actors to carry out the attack, especially considering that most online scams last for less than a week~\cite{atkins2013study,jakobsson2016understanding}.
+As we will see in the next section, the majority of these accounts comprised of NFT scams, and this is a substantial amount of time for malicious actors to carry out the attack, especially considering that other online scams usually last for less than a week~\cite{atkins2013study}.